FaceFTW/faceftw.github.io/src/blog/0008/index.md

 ---
-title: "\"SHUT UP Device\" - Part 2"
+postTitle: "\"SHUT UP Device\" - Part 2"
 excerpt: "Now it's time to display things"
 date: "2025-05-10"
 author: Alex Westerman
 slug: '0008'
 ---

-# "SHUT UP Device" - Part 2

-_Now it's time to display things_

 Welcome back!
 In the second part of this series, I'm adding something extra to the project and adding a small monochrome OLED display to the project.
 While the display content is going to be simple, it gets complicated because I have to implement a [driver](https://en.wikipedia.org/wiki/Device_driver) for this from scratch in Rust (with some existing C reference code).